myhrvold/cs171-hw3-myhrvold-conor/Problem2/answers2.md

 The DOM progression to get from the data is: html -> body -> div id=”content” ->  div id=”bodyContent” -> table class=”wikitable” -> tbody
 </p>
 <p>
 The data types are th’s (table header cells) inside of tr’s (table rows), all within a table.
+The index starts at 0, so the 2nd row is index 1. index 0 is the header row, and does not contain data.
 </p>
 <p>
 Second row of table: $("tr:nth(1)")